 Why Is Calculating the Level of Effort Important?

 Effort is a resource like anything else.
-When we think about resources, our minds go to tangible things like money and materials, but it is just as important to consider effort.
+When we think about resource management, our minds go to tangible things like money, equipment and materials, but it is just as important to consider effort.

 When Should LOE Be Calculated?

 The level of effort should be calculated during the planning phase of a project when tasks are being created.
 Tasks with a higher level of effort require more work to be completed.
 Generally, this work takes place at regular intervals throughout the task or project, so it’s important to understand how much total effort it will require.

 Establishing the level of effort during the planning phase helps spread workload evenly and allows for a more accurate schedule.
 If certain team members are assigned to too many high LOE tasks in their workflow, it may be time to redistribute tasks.